equinor/omnia-tutorial/presentations/ingest.rst

 Summary
 =======

+* Automation & DevOps
+* Triggering & Scheduling Jobs
 * Other tools
-* Automation & DevOps
 * Monitoring

 .. note::

-   * *Other tools* - there are many other tools that can also be used.
    * *Automation & Devops* - Github, automation and devops.
 Also operationalising.
+   * *Triggering & Scheduling Jobs* - How to trigger and schedule Data Factory jobs
+   * *Other tools* - there are many other tools that can also be used.
    * *Monitoring* - How to know if things go wrong (e.g. source unavailable).